-Case Study - Call Center Learns Team-Based Bias Mitigation Tactics to Improve Business Decisions
+Case Study - Call Center Learns Team-Based Bias Mitigation Tactics to Improve Business Outcomes

 National sales conversion organization committed to providing best-in-class service paired with cutting-edge technology aspires to infuse team-level bias mitigation tactics to impact business processes, customer loyalty, and satisfaction.

 In May 2018, Apothecarie launched a comprehensive bias mitigation strategy at the team level, focused on mitigating unconscious biases by job function.
 Giving teams the tools, resources, and space to practice accepting, labeling, and mitigating the biases that impact their team’s decision-making processes and overall team dynamics proved to be an effective in-grouping solution.

 Recently, attention has shifted to bias mitigation strategies at the systems, or organizational level.
 Research supports the idea of “group intelligence,” where a group of people make better decisions as a whole than each individual that comprises the group.
 Organizations or teams may be able to become self-aware of bias in ways that individuals cannot, and strategies can be put into place that will facilitate this awareness, foster an organizational culture that accepts bias as inherent in human decision-making, and thus mitigate the wide-ranging effects of bias in this context.

 The team interventions consisted of meetings focused on understanding and accepting unconscious bias, monthly organization development sessions to learn to recognize and label common biases, and team intervention sessions to create processes, strategies, and tactics to address the various biases that impact individual teams by job function using a robust bias mitigation model.